 Our aim is to design new buildings that delight and serve the user, respect tradition and respond to place.
 To achieve this we travel countrywide to work with a wide range of clients, including landowners, trusts, local community groups and private individuals.

-We have current projects in Cornwall, Cumbria, Cheshire, Devon, Dorset, Lancashire, Oxfordshire, Surrey and the Isles of Scilly.
-Recent clients include the Duchy of Cornwall estates, the Duke of Lancaster’s Housing Trust, Blackpool Borough Council, Cartmel Priory, Ilchester Estates in Holland Park, London, and Lancaster RC Diocese.
+Current projects are in Cornwall, Cumbria, Cheshire, Devon, Dorset, Lancashire, Oxfordshire, Surrey North Yorkshire and the Isles of Scilly.
+Recent clients include the Duchy of Cornwall, Whiteley Homes Trust, the Duke of Lancaster’s Housing Trust, Blackpool Borough Council, Cartmel Priory, Ilchester Estates in Holland Park, London, and Lancaster RC Diocese.

 We are consulting architects to the Duchy of Cornwall and members of the Professional Network of the Prince’s Foundation for Building Community.

 Dominic Roberts is on the register of Architects Accredited in Building Conservation (AABC).

 Mulgrave Estate: New projects include the conversion of agricultural buildings adjacent to John Soane's stables and the development of a masterplan for new buildings in the seaside village of Sandsend.